JLaoo/Neural-Net-Simulator-2k19/README.md

 ![Terminal](https://i.imgur.com/DzqUozf.png)
 # Remarks
 I felt like I needed to learn how to make GUIs at some point so here's my first attempt at one.
 Hopefully someone finds it useful lol.

+# Todo

+- Make machine learning more realistic
+- As of right now, the app has only been tested on Ubuntu.
+It definitely does not work with OSX and needs to be patched.